 You know that creativity has a positive impact on many areas of a young persons mind.
 Bring them in and let their imagination and creativity bloom.
 Even if they are not naturally creative, they can still experience creating by picking one of our projects to duplicate.
 Most of the time they end up putting their own spin on a piece when they are duplicating.

-Please call or text (417) 693-4991 to make a reservation for the Thursday of your choice.
+Please call or text (417) 693-4991 to make a reservation for the Wednesday of your choice.
 While reservations are required to receive the 5% discount, same day or short notice reservations are often available.
 In order for all makers to have a positive experience creating, we do limit the number of children 12 and younger in the studio at one time based on age and the experience of the adult assistants.

 Cost & Discount